1918 Northwestern Purple football team

 The 1918 Northwestern Purple team was an American football team that represented Northwestern University during the 1918 Big Ten Conference football season.
 In their fifth and final year under head coach Fred J. Murphy, the Purple compiled a 2–2–1 record (1–1 against Big Ten Conference opponents) and finished in sixth place in the Big Ten Conference.

 Northwestern's quarterback Marshall Underhill was selected as a first-team player on the 1918 Big Ten Conference football season.

 In response to the Spanish flu pandemic, the football schedule was modified.
-The game against Ohio State for October 19 was canceled.
+The game against Ohio State on October 19 was canceled.